fastlane/issue-bot/README.md

 Due to the fast nature of [fastlane](https://fastlane.tools), issues often can't be reproduced anymore after 2-3 months of inactivity.

+Please note that the issue-bot system run by the `fastlane` core team does not automatically deploy code changes made to this repository.
+When merging changes to the repository, please let a member of the `fastlane` core team know (via Slack or at-mention in the GitHub pull request), so that they can manually deploy your code change.

 ## Development

-1. You can use `rake` to easily run a couple of taks.
+1. You can use `rake` to easily run a couple of tasks.

     Run `bundle exec rake --tasks` _(or simply `-T`)_ to get a list of all the available tasks and their description.